OcarCampos/YtuAI/README.md

 # YtuAI - An Enhanced Homunculus AI for Ragnarok Online

-Welcome to YtuAI, a modern, high-performance Homunculus AI for Ragnarok Online, specifically tailored for the official Latam server.
+YtuAI is a modern, high-performance Homunculus AI for Ragnarok Online, specifically tailored for the official Latam server.
 This project is a heavily improved fork of the classic AzzyAI + AI-Dieter, redesigned to provide a smarter, more efficient, and more reliable companion for your adventures.

 Our goal is to offer a superior AI that works out of the box, with powerful features that make leveling and combat a smoother experience for the alchemist class.

+This AI is still in development as the test subject in which is being tested ia a Vanilmirth level 32.

+New releases will be published optimizing the behavior of the AI as the test subject progresses through the game.

 ## ✨ Key Features & Improvements

 YtuAI isn't just a minor tweak.
-It's a significant overhaul to the mechanics of the Homunculus.
+It's a significant overhaul to the mechanics of the Homunculus adapted to today's standards and nerfs done to the homunculus as per iRO wiki.
 Some of the key enhancements are:

 -   **Smart SP Management**: A dynamic, tiered-priority system that allows your homunculus to use skills aggressively at high SP, conservatively at low SP, and reactively in emergencies.
 No more wasting SP!
 -   **Optimized Skill Cooldowns**: The AI is now aware of skill cooldowns, preventing it from spamming abilities and getting stuck in a loop of failed casts.
 This results in smoother, more reliable combat.